roke-to/roketo-contract/streaming/API.md

         "commission_on_create": "number", // taken in current fts in case of listed token "commission_coef": SafeFloat, //  percentage of tokens taken for commission "storage_balance_needed": "string",
-        "gas_for_ft_transfer": "string", // gas settings for UI purposes "gas_for_storage_deposit": "string", // gas settings for UI purposes }
+        "gas_for_ft_transfer": "string", // gas settings, not used now "gas_for_storage_deposit": "string", // gas settings, not used now }
 }
 ```